 Get Familiar With Solar Panel Terminology

-It is critical to explain solar panel technology to potential clients and answer all their questions.
+Explaining solar panel technology to potential clients and answering all their questions is critical.
 Likewise, being able to read and understand solar panel installation manuals and spec sheets is essential for proper solar system design and installation.

-A handful of essential terms and concepts include:
+A handful of essential terms and concepts to become a solar panel installer include:

 Learn PV Battery Technology